South Strathcona County Functional Planning Study

 Strathcona County has retained Scheffer Andrew Ltd. to conduct a Functional Planning Study (FPS) to look at what road upgrades will be required over the next 30 years, to support future traffic volumes.

 Your input is an important part of this project and will inform study recommendations.
 There are several opportunities to provide direct feedback:

 Open House #1 Background Review

-Come learn about the project, its purpose and timeline, and provide input to inform our understanding of the study area:
+October 2019 - Residents were invited to an open house to learn about the project, its purpose and timeline, and provide input to inform the County's understanding of the study area: